ThakurSaad/train-service-management/readme.md

 # Shadhin Bangla Railway

-This is a train Service Management System with Scheduling, Wallet Integration, and User Management.
+- This is a train Service Management System with Scheduling, Wallet Integration, and User Management.

+- each date field is validated other than createdAt and updatedAt field

 ## run the project